Beline Toledo

-Beline Toledo Ovando (born 13 February 2002) is a Mexican professional footballer who plays as a midfielder for Ascenso MX club Leones Negros UdeG.
+Beline Toledo Ovando (born 13 February 2002) is a Mexican professional footballer who plays as a midfielder for Liga Premier de México club Real Apodaca.

 Club career

 Toledo was first called up to the UdeG first team in January 2019, and was an unused substitute during three Copa MX matches.
 He was officially promoted to the first team the following season, playing in several pre-season friendlies in July 2019.
 He made his professional debut later that month, coming on for Alan Murillo during the second half of a Copa MX match against C.F.
 Monterrey on 31 July.
 Two weeks later, during a Copa MX defeat to Cafetaleros de Chiapas, he received a yellow card in his second appearance.